 - What are the symptoms for the flu

-When it was published, as we can see just below, the identities of the authors was protected since it was “submitted for blind review.”
+When it was published, as we can see just below, the authors’ identities were protected since it was “submitted for blind review.”

 The paper tells us about how Google might be extracting answers from pages on the Web, and can be found at:

 The authors/inventors names are on the version at the Google research abstract (in orange, below):

 The paper tells us right up front that it uses a process that makes it easy to engage in extracting Answers from Pages on the Web.

 Extracting answers based on Structural Contexts